KRFOSS/kali-docs/cloud/digitalocean/index.md

 permitted by applicable law.
 ```

-Now we have a nice, minimal Kali Linux installation that we can deploy and customize as needed.
+Now we have a nice, minimal Kali Linux installation that we can deploy and customize as needed:

 ```console
 kali@kali-s-1vcpu-1gb-nyc3-01:~$ lsb_release -a